nineclue/nineclue.github.io/_posts/scala-js-with-tauri-part1-en.md

 }
 ```
 ##### Front.scala
-Same as original index.html structure.
-Just using scalatags to render into document's boby.
+Using scalatags to render into document's boby.
+The structure of tags are same as original index.html.
 ``` scala
 import org.scalajs.dom
 import scalatags.JsDom.all.*